dfinity/motoko/doc/md/stable-regions.md

 :::

 Motoko stable variables, while convenient to use, require serialization and deserialization of all stable variables on upgrade (see [Stable variables and upgrade methods](upgrades.md)).
 During an upgrade, the current values of stable variables are first saved to IC stable memory, then restored from stable memory after the new code is installed.
 Unfortunately, this mechanism does not scale to canisters that maintain *large* amounts of data in stable variables: there may not be enough cycle budget to store then restore all stable variables within an upgrade, resulting in failed upgrades.
+Due to the current 32-bit address space of Motoko, stable variables cannot store more than 4GiB of data.

 Additionally, some stable variables use a representation that is not itself `stable`, requiring a non-trivial pre-upgrade routine to pre-process the data into a `stable` form.
 These pre-upgrade steps are critical, and if they trap for any reason, the Motoko canister is forever stuck in a useless, inoperable state.

 To avoid these upgrade hazards, actors can elect to use a lower-level `Region` library for stable memory.
 The library allows the programmer to incrementally allocate pages of (64-bit) IC stable memory and use those pages to incrementally read and write data in a user-defined binary format.

+Several pages may be allocated at once, with each page containing 64KiB.
+Allocation may fail due to resource limits imposed by the Internet Computer.
+Pages are zero-initialized.

+While the user allocates at the granularity of 64KiB pages, the implementation will allocate at the coarser granularity of a block (currently 128) of physical IC stable memory pages.

 The Motoko runtime system ensures there is no interference between the abstraction presented by the `Region` library and an actor’s stable variables, even though the two abstractions ultimately use the same underlying (concrete) stable memory facilities available to all IC canisters.
 This runtime support means that is safe for a Motoko program to exploit both stable variables and `Region`, within the same application.